AayushChaturvedi/InterestingAlgorithms/README.md

    The input format is as below :

-        First line : < The number of strings to be encoded, the strings are numbered 1,2,...n >
+        First line : < Your string to be encoded, ended by a end of line >
-        Next n lines : < The frequency of the ith string in the ith line >

    The programme is a brute force direct implementation O(n * n), for a faster one, min heaps should be used instead of vector
    (list).